Sunday, November 5, 2017

 Head – 2.5 out of 3 mugs

-The head is above average, dissipating slowly and leaving a slight ring after several minutes.
+The head exhibits an average size, gradually dissipating and leaving a faint ring after several minutes.

 Zip – 1.75 out of 3 mugs